brunohmg89/GCP-DigitalLeader/Annotation/Questions-1.md

     :white_check_mark: Preemptible VMs

-    > Sustained, Committed and Preemptible vCPU and memory usage for each of these categories can receive discounts.
-Sustained-use discounts—Google offers up to 30% off for workloads that run for most of the billing month on GCP services.
-Committed-use discounts—users can save up to 57% by committing to use an instance for a certain time period, with no upfront payment and with the flexibility to change instances during the commitment period.
-Preemptible VMs—similar to the concept of AWS spot instances, Google offers up to 79% off for Virtual Machines that may be shut down at any time and replaced by others.<br>
+    > - Sustained, Committed and Preemptible vCPU and memory usage for each of these categories can receive discounts.
+    > - Sustained-use discounts—Google offers up to 30% off for workloads that run for most of the billing month on GCP services.
+    > - Committed-use discounts—users can save up to 57% by committing to use an instance for a certain time period, with no upfront payment and with the flexibility to change instances during the commitment period.
+    > - Preemptible VMs—similar to the concept of AWS spot instances, Google offers up to 79% off for Virtual Machines that may be shut down at any time and replaced by others.<br>
-    _O uso de vCPU e memória sustentado, comprometido e preemptivo para cada uma dessas categorias pode receber descontos.
-Descontos por uso prolongado: o Google oferece até 30% de desconto para cargas de trabalho executadas durante a maior parte do mês de faturamento nos serviços do GCP.
-Descontos por uso contínuo — os usuários podem economizar até 57% ao se comprometerem a usar uma instância por um determinado período, sem pagamento adiantado e com flexibilidade para alterar as instâncias durante o período de compromisso.
-VMs preemptivas – semelhante ao conceito de instâncias spot da AWS, o Google oferece até 79% de desconto para máquinas virtuais que podem ser desligadas a qualquer momento e substituídas por outras._
+    > - _O uso de vCPU e memória sustentado, comprometido e preemptivo para cada uma dessas categorias pode receber descontos._
+    > - _Descontos por uso prolongado: o Google oferece até 30% de desconto para cargas de trabalho executadas durante a maior parte do mês de faturamento nos serviços do GCP._
+    > - _Descontos por uso contínuo — os usuários podem economizar até 57% ao se comprometerem a usar uma instância por um determinado período, sem pagamento adiantado e com flexibilidade para alterar as instâncias durante o período de compromisso._
+    > - VMs preemptivas – semelhante ao conceito de instâncias spot da AWS, o Google oferece até 79% de desconto para máquinas virtuais que podem ser desligadas a qualquer momento e substituídas por outras._

 ---